-Moment that mattered: the world’s most sophisticated weather satellite launches in 2016
+Moment that mattered: the world’s most sophisticated weather satellite launches

 It may not have made as many headlines as a SpaceX rocket launch or the latest Mars lander crash-down, but the GOES-16 weather satellite just might turn out to be the most useful thing we’ve ever sent beyond Earth’s atmosphere.
 In DG #25 we spoke to Michael Stringer, GOES programme director at the US’s federal weather agency, who told us why…